epartington/google-cloud-ai-runtime-tutorial/README.md

     mkdir ai-runtime-security
     ```

-4. Move the helm chart to the n`ai-runtime-security` directory.
+4. Move the helm chart to the `ai-runtime-security` directory.

     ```shell
     mv Chart.yaml ai-runtime-security